10 Step Guide to the California Divorce Process From Petition to Judgment

-A forensic accountant is either a privately retained expert for a spouse or a court appointed expert who conducts an evaluation of the accounting issues for which he or she is appointed.
+A forensic accountant is either a privately retained expert for a spouse, or a court-appointed expert who evaluates the accounting issues for which the Court appointed the expert.

 How is a forensic accountant used in a divorce case?

-A forensic accountant may be appointed for a variety of reasons including to determine income available for support purposes, valuation of a business, the tracing of separate or community property proceeds and other reasons.
+The Court may appoint a forensic accountant for a variety of reasons, including to determine income available for support purposes, valuation of a business, the tracing of separate or community property proceeds, and other reasons.

 How much does a forensic accountant cost?

 The cost of a forensic accountant varies depending on the complexity of the case.
-It can range from the several thousands to tens of thousands of dollars.
+It can range from several thousand to tens of thousands of dollars.
 In very complex cases, that number may be significantly higher.